oasci/pitt-biosc1540-2025s/content/lectures/05A/index.md

 ## Learning objectives

-What you should be able to do after today's lecture:
+After today, you should have a better understanding of:

-1. Define sequence alignment and explain its importance in bioinformatics.
+1. Why Sequence Alignment Matters
 2. Describe the basic principles of scoring systems in sequence alignment.
 3. Explain the principles and steps of global alignment using the Needleman-Wunsch algorithm.
 4. Describe the concept and procedure of local alignment using the Smith-Waterman algorithm.